Spanish Bachelor of Arts

 B.A.
 Degree Requirements

-Students choose a minimum of 30 total hours, the capstone will not be required of incoming students.
-Twenty-four of them must come from the following list or be Spanish courses taken abroad, although students may opt to complete all 30 from this list.
+Students choose a minimum of 30 total hours(the capstone will not be required of incoming students).
+Twenty-four of them must come from the following list below, be Spanish courses taken abroad, or be credits earned from AP, IB, CLEP, or the Seal of Biliteracy.
+Students may opt to complete all 30 from this list.
 Each course is a three-credit-hour course.
-SPAN 003 INTERMEDIATE SPANISH I, SPAN 004 INTERMEDIATE SPANISH II and SPAN 140 SPANISH PRACTICAL SPEAKING AND WRITING are language courses; 140 is the prerequisite for all courses numbered above 140.

 Students must earn a minimum 2.67 cumulative GPA in Spanish courses.

-Course List Code | Title | Hours |
+Code | Title | Hours |

 SPAN 003 | INTERMEDIATE SPANISH I | 3 |